-Minco completed a limited drilling program at Changkeng in October 2004, confirming the results from previous Chinese drilling and the continuity of the Zone 1.
-All the holes were drilled vertically and true widths of the intersections have not yet been established.
+Minco completed a limited drilling program at Changkeng in October 2004, confirming the results from previous Chinese drilling and the continuity of Zone 1.
 The holes are drilled on a northwest-southeast grid approximating the dip direction of the mineralized zone.